pvdz/preval/tests/cases/ref_tracking/done/try-finally/try_finally2.md

     a = 3;
   }
 }
-$(a); // can observe 1, 2, and 3
+$(a); // x=2 3
       // (the write 3 is conditional and the finally could be
-      // entered before or after write 2 so it can observe 1,2,3)
+      // entered before or after write 2 so it can observe 2
+      // and 3.
+The 1 is only visible under a throw.)
 `````

 ## Output